GMahmoudi/HiL-WSN/README.md

     - Switch on the hardware nodes.
     - Start the simulator now , and put your CPU on "high performance" energy profile and put the simulator on the fastest animation speed (so that the simulator time is closer to the real time).
     - In the simulator log you can see the messages ,that is delivered to the sink node, printed.

+    - To expose sink data to an external program like a web server,stop the simulation and open the network file, then change the parameter "exposeToInternet" of sink node to "true".
+    - Run the simlulation  and  start the external program which must be a udp client connecting to the port defined in the "GLOBALS.h" file called "RTS_PORT", for example run the web server "server.py" located in the "server" directory .
-    - To use the internet server , start your Internet browser , navigate to "http://127.0.0.1/static/index.html" in the "uri" field of the page type "/ws/x" where x is the node address.
+        - To use this server , start your Internet browser , navigate to "http://127.0.0.1/static/index.html" in the "uri" field of the page type "/ws/x" where x is the node address.

 ## Usage (simplified)
     - Switch on the hardware nodes and connect the hybrid node to the PC.
     - Run the simulator.
-    - Run "/server/server.py".
+    - Run "/server/server.py" ***if exposeToInternet is true which is disabled by default*** .
     - Run "/pc_client/hybrid.py".
     - Start the simulation.